Integration considerations

 Unified control

-• Fallback compatibility: If the vehicle is unplugged or connected to a different charger, control remains unchanged via the vehicle only.
+• If unplugged or connected to a different charger, commands go to the vehicle only

-• Smart Charging enhancement: Vehicles with Smart Charging enabled automatically leverage charger controls when executing their plan.
+• Smart Charging and Schedules use charger controls automatically when executing

 Read next: Integration steps